Bank Transfers

 This is how bank transfers work in Mono

-A bank transfer is a financial transaction in which funds are moved from one bank account to another.
+A bank transfer in Mono is like sending a package from one place to another, but with money.
+Is a financial transaction in which funds are moved from one bank account to another.

 Bank transfers are commonly used to pay invoices, transfer money between accounts, make payroll payments or send money to others.
 They can be made between accounts at the same bank or at different banks.